amin-jalilzadeh-tu/-/I am receiving this errors, i am providi.md

         control_name = data_for_window.get("shading_control_name_assigned", "")
         blind_mat_name = data_for_window.get("blind_material_name_used", "")

-        if not shading_params and not status:
+        if not shading_params and not status : # If completely empty for this window_id, skip continue

-            continue
+        # Base row info for this window
         base_row_info = {
             "window_id": window_id,
             "shading_type_key": type_key,